elisagdelope/ESM2-bindingsites/README.md

 ## Running Inference

 You can download and run [this notebook](https://huggingface.co/AmelieSchreiber/esm2_t12_35M_lora_binding_sites_v2_cp3/blob/main/testing_and_inference.ipynb) to test out any of the ESMB models.
+Be sure to download the datasets linked to in the notebook.
 Note, if you would like to run the models on the train/test split to get the metrics, you may need to do locally or in a Colab Pro instance as the datasets are quite large and will not run in a standard Colab (you can still run inference on your own protein sequences though).

 ## Training procedure